BigDataBiology/SemiBin/README.md

 > [https://doi.org/10.1101/2021.08.16.456517](https://doi.org/10.1101/2021.08.16.456517)

-## Install
+## Installation

 SemiBin runs on Python 3.7-3.9.

-### Install from bioconda ###
+### Bioconda ###

-_Note_ : If you want to use SemiBin with GPU, you need to install Pytorch with GPU support.
-Or `conda install -c bioconda semibin` just install Pytorch with CPU support.
+_Note_: If you want to use SemiBin with GPU, you need to install Pytorch with GPU support or `conda install -c bioconda semibin` just install Pytorch with CPU support.

 ```bash
 conda create -n SemiBin python==3.7